haneefa96/BioSentient-Scanner/README.md

 ### A Smart Biodegradability Grader for Real Plastics, Real Time

+The BioSentient Plastics Scanner (BPS) is a handheld or drone-mounted device that uses multi-spectrum scanning and AI-driven spectroscopy to analyze plastic biodegradability in real-time.
+It assigns a "BioScore" (0-100) to indicate how truly biodegradable a plastic is and suggests proper disposal methods, combating greenwashing and aiding waste management.

 ## 🚀 Problem Tackled

 Many plastics labeled “biodegradable” aren’t.
 Mislabeling causes confusion, improper disposal, and worsens global pollution.
+Plastic pollution generates 300 million tons of waste annually, with 8 million tons entering oceans (UNEP, 2023).
+Over 60% of plastics labeled as "biodegradable" fail to degrade in real-world conditions due to misleading eco-labels (greenwashing).
+This misleads consumers, complicates recycling, and harms the environment.
+BPS addresses this by providing science-backed biodegradability assessments.

 ## 💡 Solution: BioSentient Plastics Scanner